The Serbianl hopes the prolific attacker will not leave BVB this summer and says his side do not feel any pressure ahead of the Champions League final

 "I obviously hope that Robert will stay here.
 We all know that Robert does a good job at this team.
 He always scores here," Subotic told Bild.

-"For me, he has been the best striker around in Europe this year.
+He added, "For me, he has been the best striker around in Europe this year.
 His development this season has been phenomenal."

 Subotic then went on to discuss the upcoming Champions League final against Bayern Munich and stressed that BVB do not feel any pressure as they have already exceeded expectations.

 "This is the first time we have made it to the final with this team.
 We have already outdone ourselves.
-It would be the cherry on the cake if we win the final," he continued.
+It would be the cherry on the cake if we win the final," he explained.

 "Realistically speaking Bayern are under a lot more pressure.
 They lost the final at home last season and will want to make amends now."